 Firstly you need to decide on the level of cover you wish to purchase.

 Cover for life policies are the best option as these policies have an annual benefit which is renewed each year and provide continuous cover for long-term or reocurring conditions.

-For example Pet Plan Classic £7000 pay out up to £7000 each policy year.
-Even if you spent the majority of these funds the full £7000 benefit would be reinstated as soon as you reached your renewal date.
-Other insurance companies also offer “Cover for Life”, so please make sure you read the small print and ask all the relevant questions before you decide on a policy.
+For example an insurance company pays out up to £4000 each policy year.
+Even if you spent the majority of these funds the full £4000 benefit would be reinstated as soon as you reached your renewal date.
+Many insurance companies offer “Cover for Life”, so please make sure you read the small print and ask all the relevant questions before you decide on a policy.